jeffbski/redux-logic/README.md

 The [SAM (State-Action-Model) pattern](http://sam.js.org) is a pattern introduced by Jean-Jacques Dubray.
 Also known as the PAL (proposer, acceptor, learner) pattern based on Paxos terminology.

-A few of the challenging parts of implemnting this with a React-Redux application are:
+A few of the challenging parts of implementing this with a React-Redux application are:

  1. where to perform the `accept` (interception) of the proposed action performing validation, verification, authentication against the current model state.
-Based on the current state, it might be appropriate to modify the action, dispatch a differnt action, or simply suppress the action.
+Based on the current state, it might be appropriate to modify the action, dispatch a different action, or simply suppress the action.
  2. how to trigger actions based on the state after the model has finished updating, referred to as the `NAP` (next-action-predicate).

 Custom Redux middleware can be introduced to perform this logic, but you'll be implementing most everything on your own.